Reference

 Why it matters: The fundamental unit of the next generation of software automation.

-Read full definition →AI Bias
+Read the full definition →

-Responsible AIWhen an AI makes unfair judgments because it learned bad habits or stereotypes from its training data.
+When an AI makes unfair judgments because it learned bad habits or stereotypes from its training data.

 Systematic and unfair errors in AI model outputs that result from biased training data, flawed model design, or problematic feedback loops.
 Can cause AI systems to produce inequitable outcomes for demographic groups.